 RMB US\$

 RMB'000 RMB'000

-A 101 B 1 0000
+As at 31 December 2023

+Cash and cash equivalents 6 242

 As at 31 December 2022

 Cash and cash equivalents 6 238

-As at 31 December 2021

-Cash and cash equivalents 2 219

-The following table illustrates the sensitivity of the Group's loss after income tax for the year and equity as at 31 December 2022 in regards to an appreciation in the entities within the Group's functional currencies against RMB and US\$.
+The following table illustrates the sensitivity of the Group's loss after income tax for the years and equity as at 31 December 2023 and 2022 in regards to an appreciation in the entities within the Group's functional currencies against RMB and US\$.
 The sensitivity rate is the rate used when reporting foreign currency risk internally to key management personnel and represents management's best assessment of the possible change in foreign exchange rate.

-Sensitivity rate % Increase in loss for the year RMB'000 Decrease in equity RMB'000 Year ended 31 December 2022 RMB US\$ 5% 5% 10 10 Year ended 31 December 2021 RMB US\$ 5% 5% 9
+Sensitivity rate % Increase in loss for the year RMB'000 Decrease in equity RMB'000

+Year ended 31 December 2023

+RMB 5%

+US\$ 5% 10 10

+Year ended 31 December 2022

+RMB 5%

+US\$ 5% 10 10

-The same percentage depreciation in the entities within the Group's functional currencies against the foreign currencies would have the same magnitude on the Group's loss after income tax for the year and equity as at 31 December 2022 but of opposite effect.
+The same percentage depreciation in the entities within the Group's functional currencies against the foreign currencies would have the same magnitude on the Group's loss after income tax for the years and equity as at 31 December 2023 and 2022 but of opposite effect.